MarvellousSoft/MarvInc/README.md

 ----------------------------------------------------

-#HOW TO PLAY
+## HOW TO PLAY

 Marvellous Inc. needs LÖVE installed to be ran.
-It is avaiable on most operating systems, and all download links can be found here [https://love2d.org/].
+It is avaiable on most operating systems, and all download links can be found on [their page](https://love2d.org/).

 To run the game just run 'love game' on the main folder of the repository, or double click the marvellous.love file in the build directory.

+Marvellous can also be run on the browser!
+Checkout [here](https://linux.ime.usp.br/~yancouto/stuff/marvellous/) for the latest version.
+Downloading the desktop version is recommended since some features may not work in some browsers.
+Created using [love.js](https://github.com/TannerRogalsky/love.js).

 ----------------------------------------------------

 ## Platform

-Made using LÖVE [https://love2d.org/] with the STEAMING game template [https://github.com/uspgamedev/STEAMING] integrated with library HUMP [http://hump.readthedocs.org/].
+Made using [LÖVE](https://love2d.org/) with the [STEAMING](https://github.com/uspgamedev/STEAMING) game template integrated with library [HUMP](http://hump.readthedocs.org/).
 Works in any SO that can run it.
+Web version created using [love.js](https://github.com/TannerRogalsky/love.js).

 Github
     ~ https://github.com/rilifon/Project-R1